 - A completed graduate program application.

-You must pass the Illinois Test of Academic Proficiency (TAP), ACT Plus Writing with a composite score of 22 or the SAT (mathematics and critical thinking) composite score of 1030 when applying for the certificate program.
+You must pass the Illinois Test of Academic Proficiency (TAP), ACT Plus Writing with a composite score of 22 or the SAT (mathematics and critical thinking) composite score of 1030 when applying for the licensure program.
 When you take the examination, there is a provision for you to have your score sent directly to the University.
 You should do so to facilitate your application.
 We will only accept official score reports.

 - You must hold an MSW from a CSWE accredited school of social work.
 Only those students who obtained a cumulative G.P.A. of 3.0 will be considered.

 - You must submit a two page essay with your application materials.

 Your typed essay should not exceed 2 pages.
 Please complete the following items:

 - Please describe your interest in becoming a school social worker?